akvadrako/nomic/README.md

 The player must choose an exact moment in the future at which the speculation is evaluated, which must be at least 7 full days after placing the investment.
 There can only be one active investment per player.
 Submitting a new investment invalidates and forfeits any previous investment.

-Scoring for succesful speculation:
+Scoring example for succesful speculation:

-> Ff the investment was 17 points, there are 5 players and 4 voting rounds have both started and concluded from the momment of investment to the moment of evaluation, then `21 * (1 + 4 / 5) = 37` points are awarded.
+> If the investment was 17 points, there are 5 players and 4 voting rounds have both started and concluded from the momment of investment to the moment of evaluation, then `21 * (1 + 4 / 5) = 37` points are awarded.